RuchiraGamage/Solid_Principles/README.md

 # Solid_Principles
-Stydy on solid principles for development
+Study on solid principles for development